Why choose a translation agency? Because we have a secret weapon that makes your life easier – project managers.

-Even if they hire an in-house team of translators, what they often lack is an experienced project manager to look after translation projects.
-The bigger or the more complicated such a project is, the more you need a person who would be responsible for the process.
+Even if they hire an in-house team of translators, what they often lack is experienced translation project managers.
+The more complicated the project, the more you need a person who would be responsible for the process.

 To sum up – when you’re paying a language services provider, you’re not paying for translations only —you’re buying project management.

-They choose a person fit for the job, send the materials to them, then get the ready materials back, and send them back to the client.
-Easy peasy!
+They choose a person fit for the job and send the materials to them.
+Then, they get the ready materials back, and send them back to the client.

 If any project manager is reading those words now, you can be sure they’re clenching their fists with anger, trying to ignore 413 unread e-mails and the fact that their phone is buzzing like crazy.
-But they’re probably not reading any of this.

 But it turns out to be 50 pages of technical jargon-packed manuals.

 Or they’re calling a translator back and forth to forward a client’s tenth requirement regarding the translation of a certain term.

 Or they’re trying to avoid someone from the finance department and their questions about a missing invoice.

 Friday?
 May be fun for that client who tossed his legal documents around his desk all week and only now decided to have them translated ASAP.